doaa-khaled/digi_vision/README.md

 the system wasn't clear enough to me
-I assumed that permission group has specific values and these values will be loaded by call api called /initate-permission-groups and with creation of any item type we will add new permissions to the creator
+I assumed that permission group has specific values and these values will be loaded by call api called /initate-permission-groups and with creation of any item type we will add new permissions to the creator I only handled the happy scenario, many of validations haven't been added due to lack of time